Medicare Modernization Act

 It also established the modern Medicare Advantage program, which replaced the former Medicare+Choice program created in 1997.

-The MMA is often considered the largest benefit expansion in Medicare’s history.
+The MMA is generally thought of as the largest benefit expansion in Medicare’s history.

 - Established the modern Medicare Advantage program